spinen/laravel-garbage-man/readme.md

 # SPINEN's Laravel Garbage Man

-The soft deletes are great in laravel to make sure that some deleted data can be recovered.
-This package, allows you to configure an array of models with how many days that you want the soft deleted data to stay in the database.
+The soft deletes are great in Laravel to make sure that some deleted data can be recovered.
+This package allows you to configure an array of models with how many days that you want the soft deleted data to stay in the database.

 ## Build Status